act-rules/act-rules.github.io/_rules/video-media-alternative-ab4d13.md

 ## Expectation 2

-Each test target is labelled as a video alternative for text on the page.
+Each test target is labeled as a video alternative for text on the page.
 This label is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).

 **Note:** The term label does not refer to the `label` element.